davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

 - [wiktionary.txt](wiktionary.txt) - contains the 10,000 most common words in [Project Gutenberg](https://www.gutenberg.org/), with their frequencies.

 #### Object-Oriented Design
-In this assignment you'll be responsible for coming up with your own object oriented design.
-That is, read and understand the problem you need to solve.
+We need to start removing the scaffolding that I provide with each assignment in prescribing you the overall structure of the classes.
+In this assignment you'll be responsible for coming up with some of your own object oriented design.
+We'll start slow -- that is, I'll still give you hints on what classes you might need, but you'll need to fill in the rest.

-Get a sheet of paper, design the UML class diagram.
-What classes do you think you'll need?
-What methods do they need to provide?
-How do they relate to each other What are the client classes?
-Are there opportunities for inheritance?
-Do any of them need to implement `Comparable` or any other interface?

-Projects containing only one class will probably not be a good idea.
-Think modularly.
-Decompose the overall problem, into smaller, manageable classes when possible.
-Think back to our lectures in which I showed you the UML diagram of the Farm project.
-Just by examining the UML diagram, it should be rather intuitive to understand each class' roles, and how your code is going to work together.

-It is a very bad idea to start coding before complete your design.
-Feel free to come talk to me or your tutors about your initial design.

-You do need to implement one standalone class, so I can grade your program:
+I think you'll need at least three classes:

+- `TermFrequency` -- This class encapsulates a term-frequency pair.
+This class is simple.
+You only need to provide getters and setters to input/retrieve the term or frequency.
+Objects of this class eventually need to be ordered by decreasing frequency.
+Therefore, this class needs to implement the `Comparable` interface.

+- `Autocomplete` -- This is the heart of your project.
+Among other things, this class stores a list of term-frequency objects and provides functionalities for searching through the list for terms that match the user's "query."
+Objects of this class must open a given training file and read the file's contents into its list.
+Because searching through terms ought to be fast, you should add items to its term-frequency  in alphabetical order.

 - `UserInterface` -- This class simply contains the `main()` method, which I will run and expect kind of interaction shown in the beginning of this assignment.
-(I'll explain later exactly what this method needs to do).
-You should work this class into your UML diagram.

-- For comparison, my program has 4 classes including `UserInterface`.
+Prompt the user the for the training file (possibly repeatedly).
+Instantiates an `Autocomplete` object and calls a method to populate it with the contents from the file that was given in the prompt.
+Then repeatedly prompt the user for the next "query" and search the `Autocomplete` object for a list of results.
+This repeats until `.quit` is input, which exits the program.

 #### Instructions

 1. The first thing you need to do is to understand the data that I've provided you with.
 Open the "training file" that comes with this project.
 Each line represents a term and the number of occurrences (frequencies) of that term, separated by tab.
 The terms are in no particular ordering.
 Caution: some the frequencies are too big to store in an `int` variable.
 I would store those in a `long` instead.
 You should also only store the lower-case versions of each term.

-2. After you are able to open the training file, you need to keep a list of unique terms, along with each term's corresponding frequencies.
-(Perhaps a separate class that encapsulates this pair of values?)

-3. When the user types in a query, which may be only the prefix of a word of interest, you must search through your List of terms and return a List of all terms whose prefixes match the given prefix.
+2. When the user types in a query, which may be only the prefix of a word of interest, you must search through your list of terms and return a list of all terms whose prefixes match the given prefix.
 For instance, if the query was How then your List might contain: how, howdy, howl, howling, howitzer, and so on.

-4. The list of autocompleted terms must then be sorted in descending order of the terms' frequencies.
+3. The list of autocompleted terms must then be sorted in descending order of the terms' frequencies.
 Just like when you type into Google's search bar, the list that you return would have the "most-likely" match ranked first.
-You may use Collections.sort() for this step, but how do you now sort the list of terms by frequency?
-(Hint: Do you remember the Comparable interface?)
+You may call `Collections.sort()` static method for this step, but how do you now sort the list of terms by frequency?

-5. You must provide a `UserInterface` class, that contains a single method, `public static void main(String[] args)`.
+4. You must provide a `UserInterface` class, that contains a single method, `public static void main(String[] args)`.
 If there are other static methods in this class, they must be made private so that they're hidden from the user.
 The main method should simply instantiate and start your program.

-6. When your program starts,  it should prompt the user for the name of the "training file," (i.e., `wiktionary.txt`).
+5. When your program starts,  it should prompt the user for the name of the "training file," (i.e., `wiktionary.txt`).
 Your program should then attempt to open this file and read in its contents, but you must use a try-catch clause to handle checked exception `FileNotFoundException` that is thrown.
 As long as the file cannot be opened, re-prompt the user for the name of the file.
 Your program should not move on until this is resolved.
 After reading the training file contents into your list, your then enters an infinite loop, requesting for a *query* until the user enters `.quit`.
 After the user types in a query, you extract the last word in the query and use it to do your autocompletion routine.
 Print out the first 10 matches, if there are that many.

 #### Sample Output

 ```
 Please select your training file:
-> wooktionary.txt
+> wonktionary.txt

 Sorry, wooktionary.txt was not found!
 Please select your training file:
-> wiktionary.txt
+> wonktionary.txt

 Instructions: Type in the first few letters of your query, and I'll
 try to guess what it is!
 Type .quit to exit the program.